mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 - `disableTransitionOnChange : boolean` - Disable CSS transitions when switching between modes
 - `enableColorScheme: boolean` - Indicate to the browser which color scheme is used (light or dark) for rendering built-in UI
 - `prefix: string` - CSS variable prefix
-- `theme: ThemeInput` - the theme provided to the React's context
+- `theme: ThemeInput` - the theme provided to React's context
 - `modeStorageKey?: string` - localStorage key used to store application `mode`
 - `attribute?: string` - DOM attribute for applying color scheme